IkbelBenAbdessamad/SpringData_Batch_Elasticsearch_Kibana/README.md

 ### Environment settings

-1. Download and install MySQL database ( I used wamp server )
+1. Download and install MySQL SGBD
 2. Eclipse Oxygene as an  IDE
 3. Install Java 8 and set environment variable and JAVA_HOME (Your JAVA_HOME should point to the ...\Java\jdk1.8.. directory / In Your path you should have %JAVA_HOME%\bin.)
 4.  running Elasticsearch instance (version 6.2.2)
 5.  running Kibana instance (version 6.2.2)

 **PS: please read carefuly the issue section  in order to avoid them while installing the project.**